DeepSingh93/Python-DSA/README.md

 - Practice Questions
     - Given two Linked Lists, create union lists that contain union of the elements present in the given lists.
 Order of elments in output lists doesn’t matter.

-- Hackerrank Questions [LinkedList, Ref Link : https://www.hackerrank.com/domains/data-structures/linked-lists/]
+- Hackerrank LinkedList Questions [Ref Link : https://www.hackerrank.com/domains/data-structures/linked-lists/]
     - Print the Elements of a Linked List : Ref : hackerrank_linkedlist_practice/print-the-elements-of-a-linked-list.py
     - Insert a node at the head of a linked list : Ref : hackerrank_linkedlist_practice/insert-a-node-at-the-head-of-a-linked-list.py
     - Delete a Node : Ref : hackerrank_linkedlist_practice/delete-a-node-from-a-linked-list.py